JamesPaynter/mycelium/README.md

 - **Fresh context every loop.** The iteration ends once the task is complete.
 The agent starts the next task with a clean context window.
 This prevents context pollution, improves reasoning quality, and reduces token usage.
 - **Git commits between iterations.** Every completed task is committed before the next iteration starts.
 You preserve intermediate progress, can review diffs, and can identify when something breaks.
 - **Explicit termination.** Loop stops only when `TODO.md` contains `[x] ALL_TASKS_COMPLETE`.
+- **Docker isolation.** The agent runs with full permissions inside a container.
+It can't touch anything outside the mounted project directory, allowing true autonomous 12-hour runs without you worrying about rm -rf on your ~/home directory.

 The result is a workflow that looks more like real engineering: a prioritized backlog, small verifiable tasks, incremental commits, and clear completion criteria.